realdah/simple-json-replay-server/README.md

-# Simple JSON Replay Server
+# Simple JSON Replay Server  (Not yet published to npm, still working on it)
 Pefect companion with angular 1/2 development, and unit mock testing.

 ### It is not a Restful Json Server